AnthonyByansi/open-screen-reader/README.md

 We use gettext.
 Strings will live in `/po`.
 Translators can open a PR with updated `.po` files or join the translation platform once available.

 ## Security
 See [SECURITY.md](SECURITY.md).
-Report issues to security@your-project.org or by using GitHub Security Advisories if enabled.
+Report issues to [yet] or by using GitHub Security Advisories if enabled.

 ## Privacy
 No telemetry by default.
 Any cloud features are opt in and clearly labeled.